yingyonghui/CommPath/README.md

 - [GSVA](https://www.bioconductor.org/packages/release/bioc/html/GSVA.html) (suggested)

 ## Tutorials
-In this vignette we show Commpath's steps and functionalities for inference and analysis of ligand-receptor interactions by applying it to a scRNA-seq data (GEO accession number: GSE156337) on cells from hepatocellular carcinoma (HCC) patients.
+In this vignette we show CommPath's steps and functionalities for inference and analysis of ligand-receptor interactions by applying it to a scRNA-seq data (GEO accession number: GSE156337) on cells from hepatocellular carcinoma (HCC) patients.
-### Brief description of Commpath object
+### Brief description of CommPath object
-We start Commpath analysis by creating a Commpath object, which is a S4 object and consists of six slots including (i) data, a matrix containing the normalized expression values by gene * cell; (ii) cell.info, a data frame contain the information of cells; (iii) meta.info, a list containing some important parameters used during the analysis; (iv) LR.marker, a data.frame containing the result of differential expression test of ligands and receptors; (v) interact, a list containing the  information of LR interaction among clusters; (vi) pathway, a list containing the information of pathways related to the ligands and receptors.
+We start CommPath analysis by creating a CommPath object, which is a S4 object and consists of six slots including (i) data, a matrix containing the normalized expression values by gene * cell; (ii) cell.info, a data frame contain the information of cells; (iii) meta.info, a list containing some important parameters used during the analysis; (iv) LR.marker, a data.frame containing the result of differential expression test of ligands and receptors; (v) interact, a list containing the  information of LR interaction among clusters; (vi) pathway, a list containing the information of pathways related to the ligands and receptors.
-### Commpath input
+### CommPath input
-The expression matrix and cell indentity information are required for Commpath input.
+The expression matrix and cell indentity information are required for CommPath input.
 We downloaded the processed HCC scRNA-seq data from [Mendeley data](https://doi.org/10.17632/6wmzcskt6k.1).
-For a fast review and illustration of Commpath's functionalities, we randomly selected the expression data of 3000 cells across the top 5000 highly variable genes from the tumor and normal tissues, respectively.
+For a fast review and illustration of CommPath's functionalities, we randomly selected the expression data of 3000 cells across the top 5000 highly variable genes from the tumor and normal tissues, respectively.
 The example data are available in [figshare](https://figshare.com/articles/dataset/HCC_tumor_normal_3k_RData/19090553).
-We here illustrate the Commpath steps for date from the tumor tissues.
+We here illustrate the CommPath steps for date from the tumor tissues.
 And analysis for data from the normal tissues would be roughly in the same manner.
 ```
 # load(url("https://figshare.com/ndownloader/files/33926126"))
 load("path_to_download/HCC.tumor.3k.RData")
 ```
-This dataset consists of 2 varibles which are required for Commpath input:
+This dataset consists of 2 varibles which are required for CommPath input:
 ***tumor.expr*** : expression matrix of gene * cell.
 Expression values are required to be first normalized by the library-size and log-transformed;
 ***tumor.label*** : a vector of lables indicating identity classes of cells in the expression matrix, and the order of lables should match the order of cells in the expression matrix; usrs may also provide a data frame containing the meta infomation of cells with the row names matching the cells in the expression matrix and a column named as ***Cluster*** must be included to indicate identity classes of cells.

 #### Identification of marker ligands and receptors
-We start Commpath analysis by creating a Commpath object:
+We start CommPath analysis by creating a CommPath object:
 ```
 # Classify the species of the scRNA-seq experiment by the species parameter
-# Commpath now enable the analysis of scRNA-seq experiment from human (hsapiens) and mouse (mmusculus).
+# CommPath now enable the analysis of scRNA-seq experiment from human (hsapiens) and mouse (mmusculus).
-tumor.obj <- createCommpath(expr.mat = tumor.expr,
+tumor.obj <- createCommPath(expr.mat = tumor.expr,
 		cell.info = tumor.label,
 		species = 'hsapiens')
 ```
 Firstly we're supposed to identify marker ligands and receptors (ligands and receptors that are significantly highly expressed) for each identity class of cells in the expression matrix.
-Commpath provide **findLRmarker** to identify these markers by *t.test* or *wilcox.test*.
+CommPath provide **findLRmarker** to identify these markers by *t.test* or *wilcox.test*.
 ```
 tumor.obj <- findLRmarker(object = tumor.obj, method = 'wilcox.test')
 ```